 Stewart Backs Medical Marijuana in UK, Reveals He Uses it Every Day for Arthritis

 Speaking of Sir Patrick, this week the actor took on another cause, advocating for medical marijuana in the United Kingdom.
 Oxford University announced a new study on the medical benefits of marijuana, titled the Cannabis Research Plan.
 Backers hope to influence the debate over changing laws in the UK to allow for medical marijuana.
+In the US Massachusetts legalized the use of marijuana in 2016, and in 2018, recreational marijuana dispensaries entered the game as well.
+From novice growers to expert cultivators, explore i49 and you’ll be on the right path to a successful crop!
 Stewart was one of the key celebrity backers of the new research project, and revealed that two years ago in California he was prescribed medical marijuana to treat arthritis.
 Stewart told the UK’s Telegraph he regularly uses a marijuana-based ointment for his hands, as well as edibles, to treat pain.

 Shatner to Star in Romantic Comedy